-The basic idea of a virtual cluster is to spin up a functional but incomplete new Kubernetes cluster within an existing cluster and sync certain core resources between the two clusters.
+The basic idea of a virtual cluster is to spin up a functional but incomplete new Kubernetes cluster within an existing cluster and sync certain needed core resources between the two clusters.
 The virtual cluster itself only consists of the core Kubernetes components: API server, controller manager and etcd.
-Besides some core kubernetes resources like pods, services, persistentvolumeclaims etc. that are needed for actual execution, all other kubernetes resources (like deployments, replicasets, resourcequotas, clusterroles, crds, apiservices etc.) are purely handled within the virtual cluster and NOT synced to the host cluster.
-This makes it possible to allow each user access to an complete own kubernetes cluster with full functionality, while still being able to separate them in namespaces in the actual host cluster.
+Besides some core kubernetes resources like pods, services, persistentvolumeclaims etc. that are needed for actual execution, all other kubernetes resources (like unbound configmaps, unbound secrets, deployments, replicasets, resourcequotas, clusterroles, crds, apiservices etc.) are purely handled within the virtual cluster and NOT synced to the host cluster.
+This makes it possible to allow each user access to a complete own kubernetes cluster with full functionality, while still being able to separate them in namespaces in the actual host cluster.

 A virtual Kubernetes cluster in Loft is tied to a single namespace.
 The virtual cluster and hypervisor run within a single pod that consists of two parts:

 - a k3s instance which contains the Kubernetes control plane (API server, controller manager and etcd) for the virtual cluster

 - an instance of a virtual cluster hypervisor which is mainly responsible for syncing cluster resources between the k3s powered virtual cluster and the underlying host cluster

 All Kubernetes objects of a virtual cluster are encapsulated in a single namespace within the underlying host cluster, which allows system admins to restrict resources of a virtual cluster via account/resource quotas or limit ranges.
 Because the virtual cluster uses a cluster id suffix for each synced resource, it is also possible to run several virtual clusters within a single namespace, without them interfering with each other.
 Furthermore it is also possible to run virtual clusters within virtual clusters.